-• A rebate on the fixed charge for 2019-20 on commercial rates for properties with an AUV below \$2 million will be provided, which particularly targets businesses who own their own premises.
+- A rebate on the fixed charge for 2019-20 on commercial rates for properties with an AUV below \$2 million will be provided, which particularly targets businesses who own their own premises. - CBD commercial property owners will have their Improvement Levy reduced by 50% and the remaining 50% deferred until February 2021.